 Put away the foreign gods which are among you – Joshua 24:23

 It’s the Nativity season and wise men are nowhere to be found.
-That’s because the church celebrates the birth of Christ on the wrong month.
+That’s because the church observes the birth of Christ on the wrong month.
 And on a pagan holiday.
 Some researchers believe Yeshua (Jesus) was born on the Biblical Feast of Trumpets (Rosh Hashanah) on Sept.
 11, 3 B.C.

 Christmas is a Christian hoax.
-God expresses His contempt for Christmas in both the Old and New Testaments, although the term isn’t used directly.
+God expresses His contempt for the holiday in both the Old and New Testaments although the term isn’t used directly.
 At least two pagan deities mentioned in Scripture are linked to Christmas.
 The LORD identifies them in Amos 5:26 – Sikkuth and Chiun.
 The Hebrew word for Chiun, kiyuwn, means detestable or filthy thing.
 God tells the prophet Amos these deities have defiled Israel.
-Both names represent the harvest god Saturn, which is significant.
+Both names represent the harvest god Saturn.

 Stephen, a church deacon and the first Christian martyr, makes a reference to Saturn in Acts 7:43.
 He quotes our Amos passage but substitutes the name Remphan for Chiun.
 Remphan is an Egyptian name for Saturn.